nodiscc/xsrv/README.md

 ### Changing configuration

-At any point in the future, to edit your configuration:
+At any point, to edit your configuration:
  - enable more roles with `xsrv edit-playbook`
  - show all available configuration variables, and their default value with `xsrv show-defaults`
- - edit configuration variables with `xsrv edit-host` (copy/paste any variable from defaults and edit is value)
+ - edit configuration variables with `xsrv edit-host` (copy/paste any variable from defaults and change its value)
  - edit secret/encrypted configuration variables with `xsrv edit-vault`

 All commands support and additional playbook/host name parameter if you have multiple playbook/hosts.
 See below for advanced ussage.